AJay007-gif/Predictive-banking-analytics/README.md

 ##  Qualitative Analysis — Predicting Term Deposit Subscription

+***Why These Models?***
+Classification models were selected to address the qualitative business objective: predicting a binary outcome (subscribed: yes/no) from demographic and campaign variables.
+The dataset's class imbalance (majority non-subscribers) required SMOTE preprocessing before modeling.
+Three models were evaluated from baseline to ensemble.

 ### Classification Models (Predicting Term Deposit Subscription)
 | Model | Purpose |
 |---|---|